dividebysandwich/birdnet-rs/README.md

 ### Dashboard

-- **Live audio monitor** — a VU meter (RMS + peak) and a scrolling spectrogram of the microphone input, fed by `audio` SSE events ~20×/s.
-This is the "is the mic working / what's the ambient soundscape" indicator.
+- **Live audio monitor** — a VU meter (RMS + peak) and a scrolling spectrogram of the microphone input, fed by `audio` SSE events.
-- **Input device selector** — pick the *actual* capture device from a dropdown;
+- **Input device selector** — pick the capture device from a dropdown;
-  the choice is applied live (no restart) and persisted to the OS user-config directory (`~/.config/birdnet-rs/preferences.json` on Linux, `%APPDATA%\…` on Windows, `~/Library/Application Support/…` on macOS) so it's restored next launch.
-On Linux, capture uses ALSA directly so individual PipeWire/Pulse sources (and hardware cards on plain-ALSA systems) are listed — not just the high-level API plugins cpal exposes; macOS/Windows use cpal.
+  the choice is applied live (no restart needed) and persisted to the OS user-config directory (`~/.config/birdnet-rs/preferences.json` on Linux, `%APPDATA%\…` on Windows, `~/Library/Application Support/…` on macOS) so it's restored next launch.
 - **Sample-rate selector** — choose the capture rate (44.1 kHz … 256 kHz, filtered
   to what the device reports); also persisted.
-The BirdNET v2.4 model runs at 48 kHz, so higher rates are captured and downsampled for inference (real high-rate capture, groundwork for ultrasonic/bat models).
+The BirdNET v2.4 model runs at 48 kHz, so higher rates are captured and downsampled for inference.
 - **Closest match** — the current best-guess species + match % shown in
-  realtime as audio is analyzed (`live` SSE event), even when it's below the detection threshold.
+  realtime as audio is analyzed (`live` SSE event)
 - **Detections** — recent detections (loaded via the `list_detections` server function, live-prepended via `detection` SSE), with **search** by name/code, per-row **review** (✓ correct / ✗ false-positive), a rendered **clip